azher-alnabi/anime-stable-diffusion-docker-container/README.md

 ### Minimum requirements

-By default, this pipeline focuses on only using the CPUas rendering on a GPU is extremely cost prohibitive.
+By default, this pipeline renders images using only the CPU as rendering on a GPU is extremely cost prohibitive.
 As a result of this, it will take a few minutes to create one image (Roughly 4 minutes and 50 seconds on a Ryzen 5 5600x CPU, your mileage may vary).
 Make sure to only use `--device cpu`

 ## Quickstart